In 1992 I telephoned Channel 4 to offer them my proposal.

-Lance burbled a flat ‘Yes, sir’ as he took to his seat, but seemed to be signalling something in code to Wendy.
+Lance burbled a flat ‘Yes, sir’ as he took a seat, but he seemed to begin signalling something, in code, to Wendy.

 “What was that?”
-I was referring to his nods and glances, but he cried ‘Yes, sir’ more abruptly, locking both hands behind his head.
+I referred to his nods and glances, but he cried aloud ‘Yes, sir’, abruptly, locking hands behind his head.

 I looked at Wendy, who was poised as if to run.
 “At least we’re out of bed.”
 I joked.
 “I’m out of bed.”
 I loped downwards towards the courier bag, to return the gun, and that’s when two of them overwhelmed me.

 Today, you’re likely to find me on the sunny side of Plaza San Martín, in the northeast of Buenos Aires.
-My father died while I was serving a sentence for manslaughter, and I came over to have my own, private funeral, and I stayed.
+My father died while I was serving a sentence for manslaughter, and I came over to have my own private funeral and, to be honest, I just stayed.

-The light is very clear here but I suspect there have never been enough painters to exploit it.
+The light is very clear here.
+But I suspect there have never been enough painters to exploit it.
 In some ways, I find the country more promising than Europe, whose history seems to have been written, the last ebb of its lava set.
 There’s still a feeling that something might happen here.
-But, when I open my eyes, after twenty minutes of meditation, the apartment blocks and the banks and the steady hum of traffic, and even the turns of the big Moreton Bay fig tree, seem to ask me what I would want to happen.
+But, when I open my eyes, after twenty minutes of meditation, the apartment blocks and the regional banks and the steady hum of traffic, and even the turns of the big Moreton Bay fig tree, seem to ask me what it is I want to happen.